 New Zealand is known as the seabird capital of the world – more species of seabirds breed in New Zealand than anywhere else in the world.
-MPI wants:
+Fisheries New Zealand wants:

 - seabirds to thrive in New Zealand waters without pressure or death from fishing-related activities